Chapter 2 Introduction to Git

 Up and down arrows can be used to navigate through the last commands you provided, press enter to run any of these again.

-2.3 The git workflow
+2.2.2 The git workflow

 Actually using git follows a few basic steps.
 This section aims to talk you through the purpose of each of these steps, as well as the RStudio point and click interface process required to carry them out.
 There are also drop down git command line boxes associated with each section; click these if you’d like to see the git commands happening behind the scenes (or use them for yourself!)

-2.3.1 Cloning
+2.3 Cloning

 The first time you work with a git repository which has already been set up, you need to clone the repository from Github into your local Git workspace.
 This makes a copy of the remote repository locally, copying down all of the files and the version control history.
-There are two important things to note about cloning:

 You only do it once!
 Cloning a repository only happens the first time you use it.
 After that, you make use of the pull command to bring new changes down from the remote repository to your local one.

-You always do it to a personal file location.
+You always do it to a personal file location!
 Never clone a repository to a shared drive; many of the features will not work properly, and you’ll also re-introduce the risk of overwriting other people’s changes when you collaborate.
 With Github, your remote Github version is the shared version, and your git repository goes in a home/C drive directory.

-- Click create project!
-Git will clone the repository down from Github, and open the project so you’re ready to start working in it.
+Click Create project!
+Git will clone the repository from GitHub and open the project, so you’re ready to begin working

 What’s happening in the command line when you do this